nanorobocop/ktoolhu/README.md

   ktoolhu [command]

 Available Commands:
-  help            Help about any command perf-configmaps Create or update configmaps multiple times to create load restart-all     Restart all workload in cluster or namespace
+  group-resources Show resources for each group-version (to find groups without resources) help            Help about any command perf-configmaps Create or update configmaps multiple times to create load restart-all     Restart all workload in cluster or namespace